graphql/graphql-spec/spec/Section 6 -- Execution.md

 Fields may include arguments which are provided to the underlying runtime in order to correctly produce a value.
-These arguments are defined by the field in the type system to have a specific input type: Scalars, Enum, Input Object, or List or Non-Null wrapped variations of these three.
+These arguments are defined by the field in the type system to have a specific input type.

 At each argument position in a query may be a literal {Value}, or a {Variable}
 to be provided at runtime.